 The assailants left a message that read, "Women [expletive] don't be men!
 Men don't be women!"
 The coffee shop was identified as a "hangout for liberals and secularists" and was targeted due to a former employee not adhering to an "Islamic way of dressing."
-Source: Eurasia Review [40] - October 23, 2019:Maldivian authorities arrest "terrorist leader" Mohamed Ameen.
+Source: Eurasia Review

+- October 23, 2019: Maldivian authorities arrest "terrorist leader" Mohamed Ameen.

 The month prior, the U.S. Department of the Treasury designated Ameen as a foreign terrorist leader of ISIS-Khorasan (ISIS-K) who allegedly mobilized fighters in Syria and Afghanistan.
-Source: Radio Free Europe [41] - September 10, 2019:The U.S. Department of the Treasury's Office of Foreign Assets Control lists Mohamad Ameen as a Specially Designated Global Terrorist.

-Ameen allegedly assisted, sponsored, or provided financial, material, or technological support to ISIS-K. Ameen and his subordinates provided recruitment sessions in Malé, and recruited heavily among Maldivian criminal gangs, originally - September 1, 2019:Husnu Suood, head of the Presidential Commission on Deaths and Disappearances, disclosed that al-Qaeda was responsible for three murders and one attempted murder in the country, between 2012 and 2017.
-The commission commenced its work officially on November 21, 2018, with a two-year deadline to investigate 27 cases.
-Source: South Asia Terrorism Portal [39]
+Source: Radio Free Europe - September 10, 2019: The U.S. Department of the Treasury's Office of Foreign Assets Control lists Mohamad Ameen as a Specially Designated Global Terrorist. - Ameen allegedly assisted, sponsored, or provided financial, material, or technological support to ISIS-K. Ameen and his subordinates provided recruitment sessions in Malé, and recruited heavily among Maldivian criminal gangs, originally sending his recruits to Syria but recently sending them to Afghanistan.
+Source: U.S. Department of the Treasury - September 1, 2019: Husnu Suood, head of the Presidential Commission on Deaths and Disappearances, disclosed that al-Qaeda was responsible for three murders and one attempted murder in the country, between 2012 and 2017.